IATE-CONICET-UNC/pinnacle/docs/source/userguide.rst

 .. code-block:: python

-   import pinnacle
+   from pinnacle import pinnacle

-For the configuration, create a dicionary with the following fields:
+For the configuration, create a dictionary with the following fields:

 .. code-block:: python